Arthelh/NCNF/summaries/sprint12.md

 ## Emmanuelle

+This week I made the groups leavable for regular group users and editable as well as deletable for the owner of the group.
+I also added some tests to try to get our overall code coverage up, since we had to remove quite a few tests that never passed on Cirrus.

 ## Jérémie
 This last week of the semester was quite a rush, especially with Cirrus issues.
 I worked on the refont of various UI (login, event page) and added a button to save events to my bookmark.
 I also fixed some bugs with the login backend and UI.